 With that said, the Encore XT features an AFC mode.
 This helps new or less skilled operators by adjusting the electrostatic settings automatically using feedback based on the gun-to-part distance.
 This mode is especially helpful when dealing with tight areas and Faraday cage issues.

-After carefully reviewing each model, all three of these guns would be excellent choices for any manual powder coating operation.
+After carefully reviewing each model, all three of these guns would be excellent choices for any manual, professional powder coating operation.
 Because they have fairly comparable price points and similar features, here are our recommendations based on our most common customer needs:

 For price sensitive buyers, the best option is the Wagner Sprint-X. The Wagner powder coating gun is the lowest priced model with the most affordable replacement parts.

 For maximum versatility, pick the Wagner Sprint-X .
 With more available setting and much more powder output, the Wagner gun is a great choice for operations coating many different types of parts.

 For high-end performance (for high-end fabricators or automotive/custom work), the Gema Optiflex 2 provides a softer spray and a PCC mode that allows you to easily coat items with odd shapes.

 For longevity, you can’t go wrong with the Optiflex 2.
 Gema has a great industry reputation for the durability of their powder coating guns, and the Optiflex 2 will last you for years.
 The warranty is also the best in the coating gun industry.
 However, the replacement parts are more expensive, so keep that in mind if price is a factor.

 If you are planning on expansion, then the Nordson XT is the way to go.
 If you want to upgrade to an automatic line in the future, or you’re adding a batch system to supplement an existing automated line, Nordson’s Encore XT is a great complement to their well-respected Encore automatic guns.
 The parts are fairly interchangeable and your operators will not have to learn a new control system.